sebastianotronto/aoc/2025/README.md

 The paths in part 1 are small enough that memoization is not required, but in part 2 we need to cache the intermediate results.

+## Day 12: Christmas Tree Farm

+This problem is literally a prank, I did not like it.
+I feel bad for the people who actually try to solve it.

+The actual problem of trying to fit all the presents optimally is impossible.
+Maybe you can come up with an algorithm that works in theory, but it's the kind of thing that won't finish until the starvation of the last star in the galaxy or stuff like that.

+But you can try some simple heuristics, like: if I could chop the presents in 1x1 pieces, would they fit?
+Of course this condition is only necessary, and never sufficient... unless you are being pranked.
+Like in this case.